Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 for some sequent $\Gamma'$ and vectors $\vec{r}, \vec{s},\vec{t}$.
 For each of these leaves there is a corresponding derivation of

 \end{enumerate}

 To obtain derivations of the leaves of $d_1^\prime$ of the third type, and thus complete the derivation, we proceed as follows.
-First, we use the derivation $d_2$ to construct a CAN--free and M--free derivation $d_{2,\vec{r}}$
+First, we use the derivation $d_2$ to construct a CAN-free and M-free derivation $d_{2,\vec{r}}$

 for each vector of scalars $\vec{r}$ in the leaves.
 We then modify each derivation $d_{2,\vec{r}}$ into a prederivation $d_2^\prime$ of